-Conceptual Problem Solving and Brainstorming
+Conceptual Problem Solving and Brainstorming TOYD261 - 2 credits

 Brainstorming is an essential part of the toy design process; therefore, this class emphasizes creativity through brainstorming techniques.
 Additional focus is on cobbling up quick toy ideas, given a specific design category.